6 Days Self-Guided Tour “Mae Hong Son & Golden Triangle”

 - All services not mentioned as included and all items of a personal nature

-Included for riding in Thailand is a Third Party liability insurance and a motorcycle insurance with a deductible up to the security deposit amount (according the motorcycle type)
+Included for riding in Thailand is a motorcycle damage & loss coverage with a maximum deductible amount up to the level of the security deposit (according the motorcycle type).

 We recommend you take your own travel insurance, including medical and third-party liability, covering motorcycle riding from your home country.